qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Enhance your form with custom functions ........................................

-QGIS dialogs can have a Python function that is called when the dialog is opened.
+QGIS forms can have a Python function that is called when the dialog is opened.
 Use this function to add extra logic to your dialogs.
 The form code can be specified in three different ways:

-* load from the environment (for example in :file:`startup.py` or from a plugin)
+* ``load from the environment``: use a function, for example in :file:`startup.py` or from an installed plugin)
-* load from an external file, a file chooser will appear in that case to allow you to select a Python file from your filesystem
+* ``load from an external file``: a file chooser will appear in that case to allow you to select a Python file from your filesystem
-* load from inline code, a Python editor will appear where you can directly type your form code
+* ``provide code in this dialog``: a Python editor will appear where you can directly type the function to use.

 In all cases you must enter the name of the function that will be called (``open`` in the example below).